Financial synergies: creating value through mergers and acquisitions

 Financial management synergies

-Impact of financial synergies on company valuation
+Impact on company valuation

 Challenges in achieving financial synergies